 California received $3.64 billion from the American Recovery and Reinvestment Act (Economic Stimulus Package) for transportation and was the first state to obligate $1.5 billion to projects.
 These projects include a $1 billion lane widening on Interstate 405, a $13.5 million project to resurface and repair a 50-year-old section of Interstate 80 in the Bay Area and $1 billion to replace sections of Doyle Drive in San Francisco.

 On September 2, the new East Span of the San Francisco-Oakland Bay Bridge opened to traffic.
-The seismic opening of the new span is more than just an upgrade of one of the country's busiest bridges – it is an epic transformation of the bridge into a global icon.
+The opening of the new seismically safe span is more than just an upgrade of one of the country's busiest bridges – it is an epic transformation of the bridge into a global icon.